WAMAWAMA/TNSCUI2020-Seg-Rank1st/README.md

  - model ensembling: since we trained two networks separately in 5-fold CV , we combined any one first network and one second network as a pair, and finally we got 25 pairs (or inference results).
 We use [`step4_Merge.py`](https://github.com/WAMAWAMA/TN_SCUI_test/blob/master/step2to4_train_validate_inference/step4_Merge.py) to merge 25 inference results into a final ensemble result by pixel-wised voting

 ## Segmentation results on 2020 TN-SCUI training dataset and DDTI dataset
 We test our method on 2020 TN-SCUI training dataset(with 3644 images or nodules, malignant 2003 : benign 1641).
-The segmentation results of 5-fold CV are as following:
+The segmentation results of 5-fold CV based on "DeeplabV3+ with efficientnet-B6 encoder" are as following:
 |fold|Stage Ⅰ|TTA at stage Ⅰ|Stage Ⅱ|TTA at stage Ⅱ|DsC|IoU (%)|
 |-------------|:-:|:-:|:-:|:-:|:--:|:--:|
 | 1      |√  |   |   |   |0.8699|79.00|